Tacgnolh4ck3rs/SymbolicExpander/README.md

 ## Contributing

-We encourage you to contribute to our project, it's quite simple and should't need taht much work, but do you happen to have an idea and could use this as a foundation?
+We encourage you to contribute to our project, it's quite simple and should't need that much work, but do you happen to have an idea and could use this as a foundation?
 Go ahead and do it!
 You could help this little project be useful to people outside our team, and that be great :grin:, so go ahead and check out the [Contributing thingy](CONTRIBUTING.md)

+## Resources

+We have an Overleaf document where we update the status of this project.
+If you want to read it and contribute, it's right [here](https://www.overleaf.com/4292754548drnmzggfbkjb)